tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 });
 ```

 Use the REST API when you want maximum endpoint coverage, simple one-off calls, or reconciliation after reconnects.
 Use the WebSocket API when you want persistent connectivity, lower request overhead, WebSocket API-only features, or a promise-driven command path that can share the same event-driven architecture as your streams.
 With Ed25519 keys, authentication can happen once per WebSocket API connection, which can improve latency in mid-to-high frequency systems.
-One less thing to repeat every request, is cumulatively saved time.
+Removing repeated authentication work from every request can save time cumulatively.

 ---